 Side effects of teplizumab

-Some side effects that were observed in research trials included a rash and low white blood cell count, which can increase your risk of infections.
+The most common side effects include a rash, low white blood cell count – which can increase your risk of infections – and headache.

 I already have type 1 diabetes.
 Could I benefit from teplizumab?

-Teplizumab is currently being considered for use in the UK in people who have early-stage type 1 diabetes, before they’ve fully developed the condition.
+Teplizumab has only been licensed for use in the UK in people who have early-stage type 1 diabetes, before they’ve fully developed the condition.

-But clinical trials have shown it can also help people recently diagnosed with type 1 diabetes, when around 20% of their beta cells remain alive.
+But clinical trials have shown it could also help people newly diagnosed with type 1 diabetes, when around 20% of their beta cells remain alive.

 Teplizumab has been found to protect these surviving beta cells so that people can continue to produce some of their own insulin for longer.
 This can make managing blood sugar levels easier and reduce the long-term risk of diabetes complications.